Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 1. Fertilome Weed Free Zone, 32 oz Concentrate

-This concentrate is widely considered the gold standard for eliminating creeping Charlie — a weed almost nothing else touches.
-Users report visible wilting within hours and complete death of broadleaf weeds like dandelions, spurge, and thistle within five days, even after rain.
-The dicamba-based formula controls over 80 broadleaf species while staying safe on Kentucky bluegrass, bermudagrass, and zoysiagrass.
+This concentrate is widely used for eliminating creeping Charlie — a weed many other formulas struggle with.
+Its four-way active-ingredient blend of 2,4-D, mecoprop-p, dicamba, and carfentrazone-ethyl controls over 80 broadleaf weed species, including dandelion, spurge, clover, and thistle, and it is labeled safe on Kentucky bluegrass, bermudagrass, bahiagrass, and zoysiagrass.
 A little goes a long way; the 32 oz bottle mixes into multiple gallons, making the per-application cost lower than many RTU sprays despite the higher up-front price.

 What works